 Why Hire Our Los Angeles Drunk Driving Accident Lawyers?

 Anytime we get in a vehicle, we are responsible for following the laws and driving safely.
 As legal drivers, we have a duty of care to other drivers on the road.
 Many factors can cause accidents, but drivers who choose to drive while intoxicated (DWI) or drive under the influence (DUI) of drugs and alcohol directly cause unsafe situations.
 These irresponsible driving instances can cause life-changing and devastating consequences.

 This negligent act is discouraged in every way possible by law enforcement and many other entities.
 However, it does not guarantee accident victims will receive just compensation for their damages.

 At our law firm, we want to be the people to help you to get what you’ve lost as a drunk driving accident victim.
-So, if you or a family member is the victim of an accident due to a drunk driver’s negligence, you need to contact MKP Law Firm in Beverly Hills today.
+So, if you or a family member is the victim of an accident due to a drunk driver’s negligence, you need to contact MKP Law Group, LLP in Beverly Hills today.
 Our attorneys are ready to vigorously pursue justice for you.

 DWI and DUI Laws in Los Angeles

 In Los Angeles County, drivers who use a motor vehicle while under the influence of drugs or alcohol face stiff penalties for their dangerous conduct.

 It is illegal to drive with a blood alcohol concentration, “BAC,” or blood alcohol content, over the legal limit of 0.08.
 Drivers driving with these BAC levels can be charged and convicted for driving under the influence, also referred to as “DUI.”